chrisdaun/pi-zero-serial-hat/README.md

 ## What is it?

-A Raspberry Pi HAT compatible with the Raspberry Pi Zero and similar SBCs
+A Raspberry Pi HAT compatible with Raspberry Pi and similar SBCs
 <br>
 It is purpose built for use with AqualinkD and allows you to easily connect an SBC to the Aqualink Serial bus
 <br>